sapan322/Cybersecurity-Portfolio/Project Proxmox-Virtual-Network /README.md

 - How to remove local-lvm storage, resize local storage, and change storage rules.
 - How to configure Proxmox remotely from a browser and access the Proxmox terminal.
 - Proxmox interface usage.
+- Understanding Proxmox interface relationships and how to configure them.
+- Creating subinterfaces and bridges to handle VLANs.
+- Manual configuration of Proxmox networking.
+- How the physical interface (enp0s25) and the bridge (vmbr0) interact to enable VLAN tagging and network separation.

 ## Future Improvements